nathanmsmith/nathansmith.io/src/content/index.md

 Hi, I'm Nathan. 👋

-I'm a rising junior at [UCLA](http://www.ucla.edu) studying Computer Science and a returning software engineering intern for [Keybase](https://keybase.io) in New York City, where I help develop cryptocurrency features for Keybase's open-source desktop and mobile applications.
+I'm a rising junior at [UCLA](http://www.ucla.edu) studying Computer Science and a returning software engineering intern for [Keybase](https://keybase.io) in New York City.
+Currently, I help develop cryptocurrency features for Keybase's open-source desktop and mobile applications.

 I finished a winter internship earlier this year at [Datadog](https://www.datadoghq.com), where I implemented features and improvements to Datadog's suite of data visualizations.
-I've also previously completed frontend internships at [Keybase](https://keybase.io) and [Autodesk](https://www.autodesk.com).
+I've also previously completed frontend internships at Keybase and [Autodesk](https://www.autodesk.com).

 At UCLA, I managed a team of 30 student developers and coded websites for my [school newspaper](https://dailybruin.com).
 Prior to that, I led web and mobile development for my [school radio station](https://uclaradio.com).